jonnor/ESC-CNN-microcontroller/report/report.md

 ![Spectrograms of sound clips from Urbansound8k dataset, selected for each class\label{figure:urbansound8k-examples}](./plots/urbansound8k-examples.png)

-The dataset comes pre-arranged into 10 folds for cross-validation.
+The dataset comes prearranged into 10 folds for cross-validation.
 A single fold may contain multiple clips from the same source file, but the same source file is not used in multiple folds to prevent data leakage.